thoukydides/homebridge-skybell/README.md

 However, Apple's Home app does generate rich notifications for both doorbell button presses and motion events.
 These appear with a small snapshot image from the camera.
 A larger image and live video stream can be viewed by sliding the notification left and selecting *View*.
 The dootbell button notification is enabled by default, but the motion event notification has to be explicitly enabled within the app.

+### Snapshot Image

+This plugin uses the *avatar* image that the SkyBell HD periodically pushes to the SkyBell cloud.
+This is typically only updated once per hour.
+The update time shown within the HomeKit app will not indicate when the image was actually last updated.

 ### Video and Audio Streams

 Viewing the live video stream from a SkyBell via HomeKit results in an *On demand* video being recorded, just as it does with the official SkyBell HD app.